 Management reviews its capital management approach on an ongoing basis and believes that this approach is reasonable given the relative size of the Company.
-There were no changes in the Company's approach to capital management during the year ended December 31, 2018.
+There were no changes in the Company's approach to capital management during the nine months ended September 30, 2019.
 The Company is not subject to externally imposed capital requirements.